Hello! Welcome to The Rocky Safari! My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

 In 2009, my Mandarin Chinese teacher gave me the name: “Tàishān,” based on my English name, “Rocky Trifari.”
 The inspiration for my Chinese name came from the famous Mount Tai mountains of China.

 “Taishan” technically means “big mountain,” but it also sometimes translates back into English as “Tarzan.”
 So whether you prefer to see me as a safari adventurer or like Tarzan the jungle man, the bottom line is that I love to be in and around nature.
-I gravitate toward birds and I’ve had a passion for travel and exploration from an early age.
+I gravitate toward birds and I have had a passion for travel and exploration from an early age.

 Using that play on my name, I was inspired to create The Rocky Safari: a wild place where I can blog about all of my weird, unusual, and unexpected adventures.